Skip to content

 Connect to an MCP server

-mistral.rs can act as an MCP client, connecting to one or more MCP servers at startup and merging their tools into the model’s available set.
+mistral.rs can act as a Model Context Protocol (MCP) client, connecting to one or more MCP servers at startup and merging their tools into the model's available set.

 MCP tools automatically use strict tool calling when the MCP server provides an input schema.